Tanks of the Israel Defense Forces: 1956 Suez Crisis

-So with British and French support, Israel reacted and sent its armoured forces into the Sinai and Gaza Strip in the 1956 Suez Crisis, the IDF's first test of strength after 1949, the new army proved itself by capturing the Sinai Peninsula from Egypt.
-The main IDF tank at the time was the AMX-13 along with some US made World War II armor and faced the Egyptian military well equipped with weapons from the Soviet Union such as T-34 and JS-3 tanks, and self-propelled guns.
-In the Gaza strip city of Rafah was strategically important to Israel because control of that city would sever the Gaza Strip from the Sinai and provide a way to the main centres of the northern Sinai, al-Arish and al-Qantarah.
-Holding the forts outside of Rafah were a mixture of Egyptian and Palestinian forces in the 5th Infantry Brigade commanded by Brigadier General Jaafar al-Abd.
-In Rafah itself the 87th Palestinian Infantry Brigade was stationed.
-Assigned to capture Rafah were 1st Infantry Brigade led by Colonel Benjamin Givli and 27th Armored Brigade commanded by Colonel Haim Bar-Lev of the IDF.
-To the south of Rafah were a series of mine-filled sand dunes and to the north were a series of fortified hills.
+So with British and French support, Israel sent its armoured forces into the Sinai and Gaza Strip in the 1956 Suez Crisis, the IDF's first test of strength since 1949.
+The new army captured the Sinai Peninsula.
+The main IDF tank at the time was the AMX-13 along with some American-made World War II armour.
+The Egyptian military was well-equipped with weapons from the Soviet Union, such as T-34 and JS-3 tanks and self-propelled guns.

+The Gaza Strip city of Rafah was strategically important to Israel because control of that city would sever the Gaza Strip from the Sinai and provide a way to the main centres of the northern Sinai, al-Arish and al-Qantarah.
+Holding the forts outside of Rafah were a mixture of Egyptian and Palestinian forces in the 5th Infantry Brigade, commanded by Brigadier General Jaafar al-Abd.
+Rafah itself was garrisoned by the 87th Palestinian Infantry Brigade.
+Assigned to capture Rafah were 1st Infantry Brigade, led by Colonel Benjamin Givli, and the 27th Armored Brigade, commanded by Colonel Haim Bar-Lev.
+To the south of Rafah were a series of mine-filled sand dunes and to the north a series of fortified hills.

-Dayan ordered the IDF forces to seize Crossroads 12 in the central Rafah area, and to focus on breaking through rather than reducing every Egyptian strongpoint.
+Dayan ordered the IDF forces to seize Crossroads 12 in the central Rafah area, and to focus on breaking through, rather than reducing every Egyptian strongpoint.
 The IDF assault began with Israeli sappers and engineers clearing a path at night through the minefields that surrounded Rafah.
-French warships led by the cruiser Georges Leygues provided fire support, through Dayan had a low opinion of the French gunnery, complaining that the French only struck the Egyptian reserves.
+French warships led by the cruiser Georges Leygues provided fire support, through Dayan had a low opinion of French gunnery, complaining that the French only struck the Egyptian reserves.
 Using the two paths cleared through the southern minefields, IDF tanks entered the Rafah salient.
 Under Egyptian artillery fire, the IDF force raced ahead and took Crossroads 12 with the loss of 2 killed and 22 wounded.
-In the north, the Israeli troops fought a confused series of night actions, but were successful in storming Hills 25, 25A, 27 and 29 with the loss of six killed.
+In the north, the Israeli troops fought a confused series of night actions, but were successful in storming Hills 25, 25A, 27 and 29 at the cost of six killed.
 In the morning of 1 November, Israeli AMX-13s encircled and took Hills 34 and 36.
 At that point, General al-Abd ordered his forces to abandon their posts outside of Rafah and retreat into the city.

 With Rafah more or less cut off and Israeli forces controlling the northern and eastern roads leading into the city, Dayan ordered the AMX-13s of the 27th Armored Brigade to strike west and take al-Arish.
 By this point, Nasser had ordered his forces to fall back towards the Suez Canal, so at first the Bar-Lev and his men met little resistance as they advanced across the northern Sinai.